 Fewer bundle options than traditional insurers

-NEXT Insurance offers the most affordable commercial van insurance with digital-first convenience for small business owners.
-At $209 monthly ($2,505 annually), you'll save $190 each year compared to the $2,695 industry average.
-Budget-conscious delivery drivers, contractors and mobile service businesses get financial protection without straining cash flow.
+NEXT has the lowest commercial van insurance rates and a digital platform for small business owners.
+You'll pay $209 monthly ($2,505 annually) and save $190 each year compared to the $2,695 industry average.
+Delivery drivers, contractors and mobile service businesses get coverage without straining their budgets.

-NEXT Insurance ranks first in our affordability study for budget-conscious small businesses.
-At $209 monthly ($2,505 annually), you'll save $190 each year compared to the $2,695 industry average.
-Whether you need commercial cargo van insurance for deliveries or Sprinter van coverage for mobile services, predictable pricing helps manage business expenses.
+NEXT has the lowest rates in our study.
+At $209 monthly ($2,505 annually), you save $190 each year compared to the $2,695 industry average.
+You get predictable pricing for cargo van insurance or Sprinter van coverage.

-Flexible payment plans let you spread costs throughout the year with no hidden fees or surprise charges.
-Startups and growing businesses get accessible coverage without compromising financial protection quality.
+Payment plans let you spread costs throughout the year.
+No hidden fees or surprise charges.
+Startups and growing businesses get affordable coverage that still protects them.

-NEXT Insurance ranks fourth for customer experience at 4.27/5 through their streamlined digital platform.
-Most customers complete the entire process in under 10 minutes.
-The platform guides you through commercial cargo van insurance and Sprinter van coverage options with clear explanations tailored to your business type.
+NEXT ranks fourth for customer experience at 4.27 out of 5 on their digital platform.
+Most customers finish the entire process in under 10 minutes.
+The platform walks you through cargo van insurance and Sprinter van coverage options with clear explanations for your business.

 4.27